abbotto/rectangular/readme/functions.md

 This produces more readable code, is much easier to debug, and reduces the amount of nested callback code.

+If a function must be anonymous, consider using an arrow function.

 **Example:**

 	angular